AndrejaCH/plotly_deploy/README.md

 ## Background
-Identify bacterial species that have the **ability to synthesize proteins that taste like beef** (so far laboratories had success in synthesizing meat from algae, fungi and microorganisms found on plat roots) and there is a good chance to find the right bacteria species on humans’ bodies as well (1).
+Identify bacterial species that have the **ability to synthesize proteins that taste like beef** (so far laboratories had success in synthesizing meat from algae, fungi and microorganisms found on plat roots) and there is a good chance to find the right bacteria species on human bodies as well (1).

 Moreover, scientists could use those new samples to start testing the **correlation of the navel dwellers** with everything from subjects' places of birth to the **makeups of their immune systems**.
 Making such connections could help discover the **ties between bacterial hosts and their effects on individual’s health**.
 Researchers believe that **microbes are involved in everything from immune function to acne to skin softness**.
-The potential boon to medicine is enormous, so lets the exploration begins (2).
+The potential boon to medicine is enormous, so let the exploration begin (2).

-The individual can find one’s information by **selecting unique ID form a drop-down menu** and explore data by deep dive in their own results and also compare to others individuals. **This research is public and easily accessible**, so anyone can learn more about bellybutton biodiversity and explore this fascinating field.
+The individual can find one’s information by **selecting unique ID from a drop-down menu** and explore data by deep dive in their own results and also compare to other individuals. **This research is public and easily accessible**, so anyone can learn more about bellybutton biodiversity and explore this fascinating field.
 The interactive dashboard can be found in the link that follows:
 <br>
 <br>
 <p align="center">